Phase I Treatment

 Phase II treatment is also known as Comprehensive Orthodontic Therapy for those who don't undergo Phase I treatment.

 Most commonly, children of ages 11 to 15 undergo orthodontic therapy because by this time, most, if not all, permanent teeth will have erupted, making any crooked teeth, bad bites, gaps etc. easily detectable.

 In addition, children at this age are often easily convinced that braces are a good idea because so many of their friends at this age will also be undergoing treatment.
 Call our office today to set up a FREE Initial Examination!

 Our goal is to help you have a beautiful smile for the rest of your life.
-For this reason, after orthodontic therapy has been completed, retainers are used to keep teeth in the place they've been moved to.
+For this reason, after orthodontic therapy has been completed, retainers are used to keep teeth in their new aligned positions.

 What kind of retainer will be used?

 There are several factors which will determine which type of retainer will be used.
 Typically, once orthodontic therapy has been completed, a permanent irremovable retainer will be placed behind the bottom teeth, while a removable, clear, plastic retainer is inserted onto the top arch.
-The other retainer type that may be necessary are called Hawleys which are the wire and plastic retainers that have been around for ages.
+The other retainer type that may be necessary is called a Hawley, which is the wire and plastic retainer that has been around for ages.

 How long will my retainers last?